mg4gh/MGMapViewer/docs/index.md

 - [Turning instructions](./Features/FurtherFeatures/RoutingHints/hints.md) basic voice output based on the route calculation

 ### Developer features
+There [application design document](./more/add.pdf) provides an extensive description documentation.
+Additionally these pages are available:
 - [Way details](./Features/DeveloperFeatures/WayDetails/waydetails.md) shows the ways of a tile
   - based on a mapsforge map
   - includes the tile border